 REPORT ON OTHER LEGAL AND REGULATORY OBLIGATIONS

-We confirm that we have not carried out any non-auditing services which are prohibited for auditors according to Regulation (EU) No 537/2014, and that we remain independent of DZ PRIVATBANK S.A. as regards the undertaking of our audit.
+We confirm that we have not provided any prohibited non-audit services to statutory auditors in accordance with EU Regulation No. 537/2014 and that we have remained independent of DZ PRIVATBANK S.A. in conducting our audit.

 Ernst & Young